knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationLevelingApi.md

 <a name="createlevel"></a>
 # **CreateLevel**
-> ModelLevelingResource CreateLevel (ModelLevelingResource level)
+> LevelingResource CreateLevel (LevelingResource level)

 Create a level schema